 Co-Parenting & Creating Memories for the Kids over the Summer when Divorced

-Remember the quality of time is more important than quantity of time and consider what time frame will best allow your children to have a positive, stress-free visit.
-Parents that plan and want their children to have a positive summer vacation, go a long way to helping their children have a healthy and happy childhood.
-Allow summer to grow your children’s experiences and memories with both parents.
+Remember, the quality of time is more important than the quantity of time.
+Consider what time frame will best allow your children to have a positive, stress-free visit.
+Parents that plan and work with each other and their children to have a positive summer vacation are more successful at helping them have a happy and healthy childhood.
+Summer is a great time to grow your children’s experiences and memories with both parents.

-As the parent keep your feelings away from your children and have a trusted friend or person to talk to.
+As a parent, it can be hard to keep your feelings away from your children when you are disappointed or frustrated.
 If you are bothered by your former partner, don’t share this with your children.
-Instead, encourage your children to have fun with the other parent to avoid having your children feeling guilty.
+Instead, find a trusted friend or person to talk to.
+Encourage your children to have fun with the other parent to avoid having your children feeling guilty.
 Children may be reluctant to spend time with the other parent if they think it’s going to leave a parent feeling bad.
 Remind your children you are happy they can experience fun summer activities regardless of who they are with.